 The Center for Healthy Teen Relationships provides technical assistance along with Break the Cycle to nine grantee consortiums across the nation as part of the Office on Violence Against Women’s Services, Training, Education and Policies to Reduce Domestic Violence, Dating Violence, Sexual Assault and Stalking in Secondary Schools Grant Program (STEP).

 This discretionary grant program is designed to provide training to school administrators, faculty, and staff; develop policies and procedures for response; provide support services; develop effective prevention strategies; and collaborate with mentoring organizations to support middle and high school students who have experienced or are victims of domestic violence, dating violence, sexual assault, or stalking.

-The nine consortiums are from New York, South Carolina, Ohio, Iowa, Washington, California, Kentucky, Massachusetts, and a Native American school in Oregon.
+The nine grantee schools/districts are from New York, South Carolina, Ohio, Iowa, Washington, California, Kentucky, Massachusetts, and Oregon.

 Linda Chamberlain, PhD MPH, Director of the Alaska Family Violence Prevention Project, is an epidemiologist specializing in adolescent brain development.

 David S. Lee, MPH, Director of Prevention Services at the California Coalition Against Sexual Assault (CALCASA), manages Prevention Connection and CALCASA technical assistance on prevention to California Rape Crisis Centers, including the MyStrength campaign.

 Debbie Lee, Senior Vice President for the Futures Without Violence, is the Deputy Director, National Program Office Start Strong: Building Healthy Teen Relationships.

 Casey Corcoran, M.Ed., Project Director, Futures Without Violence, Engaging Men, and former Director of the Start Strong Initiative at the Boston Public Health Commission, has worked on comprehensive community-based interventions.